-The United States used its veto right 1 time out of 2 vetoed draft resolutions in 2011.
+The United States used its veto right 0 times out of 2 vetoed draft resolutions in 2014.

 International HR Documents:

 "Multilateral Treaties Deposited with the Secretary-General: Status of Treaties," United Nations Treaty Collection

 "Status of Ratifications: Interactive Dashboard," OHCHR

 Peacekeepers from the United States were involved in 0 out of 69 allegations against civilian, military, police and other peacekeeping personnel in 2014.

 Governmental support for women's civil society:

 Even though the government is engaged in collabouration with women's civil society, it does not provide adequate financial support to women's organisations, the number of projects and conferences on the Women, Peace and Security agenda in existence is low, civil society space for rights-focused activists (i.e.: racial equality and women's reproductive health-focused activisim and advoacy) is incresingly limited, and mass-surveillance - in accordance with national security and anti-terrorisim efforts - restricts civil society freedoms (i.e.: freedom of the press, freedom of public association).

 McKeever, Brice, Sarah L. Pettijon.
 "The Nonprofit Sector in Brief 2014: Public Charities, Giving, and Volunteering," Urban Institute

 "Events," U.S. Civil Society Working Group on Women Peace and Security